25 Things To Do In & Around Hakuba

 Wildly popular with Japanese, these events are attracting more-and-more international entrants every year.
 Always given a warm welcome, it’s a great way to challenge yourself on trails through one of Central Japan’s great national parks.

-The third weekend of August sees Shiga Kogen’s three-day ‘Daija Festival’ take place in the beautiful surroundings of Joshinetsu Kogen National Park.
+The third weekend of August sees Shiga Kogen’s three-day ‘Daija Festival’ (pictured above) take place in the beautiful surroundings of Joshinetsu Kogen National Park.

 Taking place at the end of September, the ‘Azumino O-Fune Matsuri’ or ‘Ship Festival’ celebrates the founding to the Azumino region with a climatic ship fight, propelled by local residents.

 In October, the historic town of Matsushiro – part of Nagano City – plays host to its autumn ‘Sanada Clan Jumangoku Festival’ – a spectacular celebration of the town’s samurai heritage.